tdhopper/blog/content/create-json-with-jq.md

-Title: Short: From plain text to JSON with <code>jq</code>
+Title: From plain text to JSON with <code>jq</code>
 Slug: create-json-with-jq
 Date: 2014-09-28
+Category: shortread
-Tags: jq, command line, tools
+Tags: bash, shell, jq, json, tools
 Summary: Sometimes using tools differently than intended has fantastic results.
 Creating nested JSON from a tab- and newline-delimited text file.